district0x/district-ui-notification/README.md

 #### <a name="notification"> `::notification`

 This is typically the only subscription you will need.
-Returns current notification that is first in queue.
+Returns active notification.
 Subscription returns a map with key-value pairs:

 * `:open?` false if notification has already been displayed for `:show-duration` (or `:default-show-duration`) amount of time.